Symbiota2/Symbiota2-php/docs/plugin/securing-entity-controller-paths.md

 # Securing Entity and Controller class paths in the API

-**NOTE: If you are not planning on adding security to the Entity or Controller classes in the backend components of your plugin, skip this page.**
+**NOTE: If you are not planning on adding security to the Entity or Controller classes in the backend elements of your plugin, skip this page.**

 **Before proceeding, be sure to have [added the Entity classes to the backend of your plugin](./adding-entity-classes.html) or have [added the Controller classes to the backend of your plugin](./adding-controller-classes.html).**